 We have a successful record of litigating personal injury and wrongful death claims involving hospital negligence and medical errors.
 We are prepared to argue on your behalf in the courtroom if necessary to recover the damages you deserve.

-Rhode Island places strict time limits on filing medical malpractice claims, so it’s important to act immediately if you have been seriously injured by a medical mistake or have lost a loved one to medical negligence.
+Rhode Island places strict time limits on filing medical malpractice claims.
+It’s important to act immediately if you have been seriously injured by a medical mistake or have lost a loved one to medical negligence.
 For a free legal consultation, call our Rhode Island medical malpractice attorneys today toll free or use our online form.